A New Look at Anne Frank, Her Father, and WWI Through Literature and History

 And most illustrative of the Armistice’s crumbling and the failure of the peace is what happened in a ten-minute window when the “Secret Annex” (the Frank family's hiding place) in Amsterdam was raided on August 4, 1944.
 After two years, the Sicherheitspolizei had discovered the hiding place of the now-famous family of Anne Frank and four others.
 The deportation operation was led by Mr. Silberbauer.
 In this agonizing moment, this native from Austria spotted Mr. Frank’s army crate from WWI in the hiding place.

-Not much has been written about these minutes during which Silberbauer instantly granted a former comrade-in-arms in hiding a neat departure.
-Frank and this Nazi stood together in the horrendous trench warfare some twenty-five years prior.
-If you visit the Anne Frank house in Amsterdam and then complement it with 360amsterdamtours (that’s my place of work), you might see, among the information you will get, that my lifelong research on the WWI Centennial shows that British imperialist Paris/Versailles dictates were what stood in the way of a normal and peaceful life for Jews and other people persecuted during WWII.
+Not much has been written about these minutes during which Silberbauer instantly granted a German world-war veteran in hiding a neat departure.
+Frank and core representatives of the Nazi State stood together in the horrendous trench warfare some twenty-five years prior.
+If you visit the Anne Frank house in Amsterdam you might see, among the information you will get, that my lifelong research on the WWI Centennial shows that British imperialist Paris/Versailles dictates were what stood in the way of a normal and peaceful life for Jews and other people persecuted during WWII.

 In no way am I arguing that the Germans were justified in creating WWII or implementing genocide.
 These horrors can never be mitigated.
 However, the Treaty of Versailles may have made for another war, which it did in my opinion; but what it evoked beyond doubt on a partially subconscious level, is an unprecedented feeling of injustice, a surge of radicalism, and a desire for the Treaty’s revision over the longer period concerned.